conan-io/docs/devops/metadata.rst

 .. include:: ../common/experimental_warning.inc

-Conan packages store the library headers, libraries and executable binaries, licenses and sometimes other data files or build files that might be necessary to use those packages.

-But there are many other files that are generated during the build, or that are relevant for the current package, that we want to manage and store them:
+A Conan package is typically composed by several C and C++ artifacts, headers, compiled libraries, executables.
+But there are other files that might not be necessary for the normal consumption of such a package, but that could be very important for compliance, technical or business reasons, for example:

 - Full build logs
 - The tests executables
-- The tests results
+- The tests results from running the test suite
+- Debugging artifacts like heavy .pdb files
 - Coverage, sanitizers, or other source or binary analysis tools results
 - Context and metadata about the build, exact machine, environment, author, CI data
 - Other compliance and security related files